Keyboard shortcuts

 The tldr fetch command downloads command examples from the official tldr pages repository and imports them into your IntelliShell library.

 This is a great way to quickly populate your library with a vast collection of common and useful commands.
-The imported commands are stored in a separate tldr category, so they don't mix with your personal bookmarks unless you want them to.
+The imported examples are stored in a separate tldr category so they don't mix with your personal bookmarks.
+Once fetched, they will appear in your search results, giving you instant access to a massive library of commands.

 Usage